andriydruk/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 - static
 - dynamic

 In this section, I will create an executable linked against libraries of both types.
 As an example application, I decide to create a small utility that compares results of two implementations of inverse square root: system math library and hack that [was used in Quake III](https://en.wikipedia.org/wiki/Fast_inverse_square_root#Overview_of_the_code).
-In the static library, I've implemented Quake III version of an inverse square root, in dynamic -  math.h version.
+In the static library, I've implemented Quake III version of an inverse square root, in dynamic -  `math.h` version.
 And this executable will ask a user for an input and print both results.

 Let's start with the **static library**.
 Again, a small step in theory:

 > Static libraries are simply a collection of ordinary object files.
 This collection is created using the ar (archiver) program.
 Static libraries permit users to link to programs without having to recompile its code, saving recompilation time.
-Static libraries are often useful for developers if they wish to permit programmers to link to their library, but don't want to give the library source code.
+Static libraries are often useful for developers if they wish to permit programmers to link to their library, but don't want to give the library source code. <sup>[2](http://tldp.org/HOWTO/Program-Library-HOWTO/static-libraries.html)</sup>

 ~~~c
 #include <stdio.h>